jefferywmoore/CISSP-Study-Resources/CISSP-Domain-6-2024+Objectives.md

 - **Judgement Sampling**: AKA purposive or authoritative sampling, a non-probability sampling technique where members are chosen only on the basis of the researcher's knowledge and judgement
 - **Misuse Case Testing**: testing strategy from a hostile actor's point of view, attempting to lead to integrity failures, malfunctions, or other security or safety compromises
 - **Mutation testing**: mutation testing modifies a program in small ways and then tests that mutant to determine if it behaves as it should or if it fails; technique is used to design and test software through mutation
-- **Penetration Testing/Ethical Penetration Testing**: security testing and assessment where testers actively attempt to circumvent/default a system's security features; typically constrained by contracts to stay within specified Rules of Engagement (RoE)
+- **Penetration Testing/Ethical Penetration Testing**: security testing and assessment where testers actively attempt to circumvent a system's security features; typically constrained by contracts to stay within specified Rules of Engagement (RoE)
 - **Plan of Action and Milestones (POA&M)**: a document identifying tasks to be accomplished, including details, resources, milestones, and completion target dates
-- **RUM**: real user monitoring is a passive monitoring technique that records user iteration with an app or system to ensure performance and proper app behavior; often used as a pre-deployment process using the actual user interface
+- **RUM**: real user monitoring is a passive monitoring technique that records user interaction with an app or system to ensure performance and proper app behavior; often used as a pre-deployment process using the actual user interface
 - **RoE**: Rules of Engagement, set of rules/constraints/boundaries that establish limits of participant activity; in ethical pen testing, an RoE defines the scope of testing, and to establish liability limits for both testers and the sponsoring org or system owners
-- **SCF**: Script Check Engine is designed to make scripts interoperable with security policy definitions
+- **SCE**: Script Check Engine is designed to make scripts interoperable with security policy definitions
 - **Statistical Sampling**: process of selecting subsets of examples from a population with the objective of estimating properties of the total population
 - **Substantive Test**: testing technique used by an auditor to obtain the audit evidence in order to support the auditor's opinion
 - **Testing**: process of exercising one or more assessment objects (activities or mechanisms) under specified conditions to compare actual to expected behavior